HJMGARMIN/OVD-SLAM/README.md

 # OVD-SLAM
 **OVD-SLAM** is an online visual SLAM for dynamic envionments.
 The library is the **basic version** of our work.
-Although some functions are not opensource, it can run on your computers and achieve similar performance to complete OVD-SLAM.
+Because some parts of the system are used in a cooperation projects with a company,  some functions are not open-source.
+However, it can also run on your computers and achieve similar performance to complete OVD-SLAM in the paper.
 ![ovd-slam](./doc/framework.png)
 + Forground and background feature points recognition by object detection and depth information.